Q. What is the first step when buying a home?

 Q. What expenses associated with buying and owning a home are tax deductible?

 A. The property taxes and mortgage interest you pay on a personal residence are fully deductible from your income tax every year.
 When you purchase a home, some closing costs also are tax deductible in the year they were paid.
-For example points are considered prepaid interest by the IRS and are deductible in the year you purchase the house.
+Consult with your tax preparer for details.

 Q. What paperwork do I have to submit for a loan if I am self employed?